alberzitas/plotly_deploy/README.md

 ## Purpose and Overview

-Rosa needs to discover and document bacteria species that can synthesize protein that tastes like beef.
-Rosa has sampled bacteria from people everywhere by ID.
-To complete this project, she needs to be able to visualize the data for each volunteer.
-To accomplish this, we used JavaScript to display the sample data into  interactive bar, bubble, and gauge graphs.
-To do this, we had to utilize several JavaScript functions such as array.map(), filter(), and slice() to sort through and display the appropriate data.
-Additionally, because the sample data existed in json format, we had to use the d3.json library to visualize it with plotly.
+Rosa is engaged in a quest to identify and document bacterial species capable of synthesizing protein that mimics the taste of beef.
+In her pursuit, Rosa has collected bacterial samples from individuals worldwide, categorizing them by ID.
+To successfully accomplish this project, it is essential for Rosa to visualize the data associated with each volunteer.
+To achieve this objective, we employed JavaScript to present the sample data through interactive bar, bubble, and gauge graphs.
+This involved utilizing various JavaScript functions such as array.map(), filter(), and slice() to sort through and present the relevant data effectively.
+Furthermore, since the sample data was in JSON format, we utilized the d3.json library in conjunction with plotly to visualize the data.

 ## Analysis